Tropical Storm Washi

-Severe Tropical Storm Washi, known in the Philippines as Severe Tropical Storm Sendong, was a late-season tropical cyclone that caused around 1,200 to 2,500 deaths and catastrophic damage in the Philippines in late 2011.
+Severe Tropical Storm Washi, (Note: The name Washi (Japanese: ワシ, [β̞a̠ɕi]) was contributed by Japan and refers to the constellation Aquila, the eagle, in Japanese.) locally named Sendong, (Note: The Japan Meteorological Agency (JMA) assigns names to typhoons in the western Pacific Ocean and north of the equator, as the Regional Specialized Meteorological Centre.
+PAGASA assigns local names to tropical cyclones in the Philippine Area of Responsibility.) was a late-season tropical cyclone that caused around 1,200 to 2,500 deaths and catastrophic damage in the Philippines in late 2011.
 Washi made landfall over Mindanao, a major region in the Philippines, on December 16.
 Washi weakened slightly after passing Mindanao, but regained strength in the Sulu Sea, and made landfall again over Palawan on December 17.